Unboxed-Software/solana-course/content/intro-to-anchor.md

 })
 ```

-Lastly, run `anchor test` and you should see the following output.
+Lastly, run `anchor test` and you should see the following output:

 ```console
 anchor-counter